Shoreline Trail Boardwalk Replacement Project

 Benefits

-Replacing the boardwalks provides a valuable opportunity to also bring improvements to this popular area.
-These include:
+Replacing the boardwalks provides a valuable opportunity to bring improvements to this popular area.
+Benefits include:

 Ecosystem rehabilitation |